-Since the space is limited, we only give the time complexity for each table construction.
-Table 1 summarizes the complexities in time and space for constructing these tables.
-To compare with the existing methods, we denote the method proposed by Kennedy et al. as Ken.'s, the one proposed by Ramanujam et al. as Ram.'s, and our proposed one as ours.
-All the three methods (Kennedy's, Ramanujam's, and ours) are to generate the local memory access sequence for an array reference in one-level mapping with affin subscripts within a two-nested loop.
 Table 2 summarizes the performance comparisons of our method against the existing methods.
-The comparisons are made in four different time costs: the start computation time in case of s < k, the preprocessing, the start computation time in case of s > k, and the number of iterations needed for outer loop, which are denoted respectively by $Comp{s \leq k}$, prep., $Comp{s \geq k}$, and Iters.
 Clearly, our proposed approach is better than the existing methods when $s_2 < Pk^2$.
 However, the inner loop access stride s_2 is, in general, much smaller than the value of Pk.
 Hence, the dominated term would be the value of Pk.
 Thus, we can say that the proposed algorithm is an O(Pk) algorithm.
-As a result, the proposed approach is much efficient against the existing methods.
+As a result, the proposed approach is more efficient against the existing methods.